Frederick W. Mausert III: Early life

 Frederick William Mausert, III was born to Frederick and Gwen Mausert on May 2, 1930, in Cambridge, New York.
 Nicknamed "Rick" by his family, friends, and acquaintances, he went to elementary school at Union School in Cambridge, and Brooklyn, New York.
 After his parents divorced, he attended high school in Monson, Massachusetts, where he played baseball, track, and basketball.
-He lived in Dresher, Pennsylvania and was employed by Glenside Hardware, Glenside, Pennsylvania.
+He lived in Dresher, Pennsylvania, and was employed by Glenside Hardware, Glenside, Pennsylvania.

+Military career

-Mausert enlisted in the Marine Corps on June 21, 1948.
+Mausert enlisted in the United States Marine Corps on June 21, 1948.
 Following recruit training at Marine Corps Recruit Depot Parris Island, South Carolina, he was stationed at Cherry Point and Camp Lejeune, North Carolina, before being sent to Korea in 1951.
 In Korea, he was assigned as a squad leader with B Company, 2nd Platoon, 1st Battalion, 7th Marine Regiment, 1st Marine Division.

-On September 10, 1951, he was wounded in action.
+On September 10, 1951, Mausert was wounded in action.
 On September 12, he was killed in action near Songnap-yong, South Korea, on Hill 673.
 Mausert had run through an enemy mined area under fire to bring to safety two seriously wounded Marines and suffered a head wound.
 Refusing evacuation, he led his squad and platoon in a bayonet charge up the hill by his rifle company against enemy bunkers and emplacements and was wounded again.
 He destroyed two machinegun positions with hand grenades.
 He was killed spearheading his platoon's attack on the remaining North Korean bunkers on the hill which they then overran.

-On January 3, 1952, Sgt.
-Mausert was buried in Arlington National Cemetery.

-In 1952, Mausert's mother, Gwen Mausert Barnes, was presented her son's posthumous Medal of Honor during a ceremony at the Pentagon.
+On January 3, 1952, Mausert was buried in Arlington National Cemetery.
+Later that year, Mausert's mother, Gwen Mausert Barnes, was presented her son's posthumous Medal of Honor during a ceremony at the Pentagon.

-A memorial was dedicated to Sgt.
-Mausert in Cambridge, New York, in 1991.
+A memorial was dedicated to Mausert in Cambridge, New York, in 1991.

-Military awards

-Sgt.
-Mausert's military awards include the following: